nellymaw/Password-Generator/README.md

 ## User Goals
 1. Intuitive interface.
 2. Easiness to use regardless of device type.
-3. Provides the desired result (a random password) within the random algorithm available on JavaScript.
+3. Provides the desired result (a random password) within the random algorithm range available on JavaScript.

 ## User Stories
 1. As a visiting user I would like to be able to create a password with specific types of characters.